igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 sample between a client and a server.
 The behavior of the two endpoints is slightly different.

-* Server side reflection: when a packet with the delay bit set to 1 arrives, the server marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the same spin bit value as the delay sample.
+* Server side reflection: when a delay sample arrives, the server marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the same spin bit value as the delay sample.
 Otherwise, the delay sample is ignored.

-* Client side reflection: when a packet with delay bit set to 1 arrives, the client marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the opposite spin bit value then the delay sample.
+* Client side reflection: when a delay sample arrives, the client marks the first packet in the opposite direction as the delay sample, if the outgoing packet has the opposite spin bit value then the delay sample.
 Otherwise, the delay sample is ignored.

 In both cases, if the outgoing delay sample is being transmitted with a delay greater than a predetermined threshold after the reception of the incoming delay